-In summary, sex, age, and BMI were correlated with several serological outcomes relating to endemic HCoVs and SARS-CoV-2 among adults living with HIV in Lesotho, with positive associations between responses to endemic HCoVs and SARS-CoV-2.
-These findings add to our understanding of the roles of biological, clinical, and social/behavioral factors in the epidemiology of and serological responses to coronaviruses in southern Africa.
+In summary, sex, age, and BMI correlated with several serological outcomes relating to endemic HCoVs and SARS-CoV-2 among adults living with HIV in Lesotho, with positive associations between responses to endemic HCoVs and SARS-CoV-2.
+These findings add to our understanding of the role of biological, clinical, and social/behavioural factors on the epidemiology of and serological responses to coronaviruses in southern Africa.